MasWag/FalCAuN/README.md

 ### Installation of LTSMin 3.1.0 on macOS with ARM Processors

-FalCAuN works on macOS with ARM Processors, but the set up of LTSMin is a bit tricky because it only support x86\_64.
+FalCAuN works on macOS with ARM Processors, but the setup of LTSMin is a bit tricky because it only supports x86\_64.
 One can still run LTSMin using Rosetta and libtool for x86\_64.

 1. Set up Rosetta on the macOS
 2. Install Homebrew for intel processors with `arch -x86_64 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`